diyews/angular-engine/README.md

 # angular-engine
+:warning: **Angular-cli** is powerful enough, don't use this outdated repo.

 This repository provide a basic config for building a angular project.
 Use this 'engine' to fly your :rocket:

 Thanks to [angular](https://github.com/angular/angular), [angular-starter](https://github.com/gdi2290/angular-starter).